cda-tum/mmft-simulator/README.md

     "activeFixture": 0,
 }
 ```
-A CFD Module is defined with type "LBM" and contains paramaters for the LBM solver instance and information on the geometry of the CFD instance.
+For simulations that are of `hybrid` type, at least one "CFD module" must be defined.
+This is the subset of the domain that will be simulated using CFD.
+A CFD Module is currently only supported for "LBM" type and contains paramaters for the LBM solver instance and information on the geometry of the CFD instance.
 The geometry of the CFD `Module` is described by a .STL file.
 The in-/outflow boundaries of the CFD `Module` are described by the `Openings`.
 Each opening is coupled to a single `Node` (located in the middle of the opening) of the Network, has a normal direction and a width.
 ```JSON
 {
     "settings": {